isabella232/Specs-18/Spaces/index.md

 Can be viewed at the server level or within a Space.
 The Space-view just provides a filtered-view.

+## Audit Log

+Similar to Tasks, audit logs can be viewed globally or within a Space.
+The Space provides a filtered view.

 ## Migration

 Everything existing would be moved into a default space.